Global Economic Outlook 2015 - Key Findings

 EURO-AREA: CAUTIOUS SHORT-TERM OPTIMISM, BUT DOWNSIDE RISKS ACCUMULATE

-- Despite significant downside risks, the Euro Area is projected to grow at 1.6 percent in 2015, almost double that of 2014.
+Despite significant downside risks, the Euro Area is projected to grow at 1.4 percent in 2015, slightly lower than what we projected in November.

 - Modest recovery in domestic consumption is a likely source of growth as labor markets improve.